 Booking: Chris Andersen • Email: email@example.com • Phone: 503-284-7665

-Prime Time: From Tuesday to Thursday the Pub offers live music from 9pm to midnight (this is the cutoff, and music need not necessarily go this late).
-Load in is at 8pm.
-On Fridays and Saturdays the start time is 9:30 and load in is at 8:30.
+Prime Time: From Wednesday to Thursday the Pub offers live music from at 8pm to midnight (this is the cutoff, and music need not necessarily go this late).
+On Fridays and Saturdays the start time is 9:00.
 During this time frame drums and amplifiers may be used within the parameters of the FAQ’s loudness restrictions.
 We are looking for upbeat acts in this slot on the weekends.
-This time frame is ideal for a wide range of music, but it should be lively and engaging for the crowd.
+This time frame is ideal for a wide range of musical styles.
 The Pub provides a qualified sound engineer.
 Please see the FAQ Below for ticketing and sound information.

 We are a neighborhood Pub, but the venue is somewhat separated from the bar.
 We are looking for acts with their own built in draw.
 If you do not have a significant existing audience in Portland, please consider approaching other local bands you may know in order to build a bill before contacting booking.
 We are seldom in need of fill ins or acts to flesh out an existing bill.
 If you do have a following in town, please indicate your expected draw.
 See the FAQ for more details.